Skip to main content

 Where I Am Now

-I’m halfway through the piece, and since the second half includes some repeats, I’m probably more than halfway.
+I’m halfway through the piece, and since the second half includes some repeats, I’m probably even more than halfway.
 Tomorrow I begin Batch 4, which includes some of the most difficult measures of the piece.

 What’s been surprising is how quickly things come together.
 Measures that feel insurmountable on Day 1 sound pretty good by Day 3.
 And after two days away from a batch, it doesn’t come back instantly, but it does come back.